-Randomization procedures of course also come with the danger of superrationalizing.
+Randomization procedures of course also come with a danger of superrationalizing.
 It can be difficult to properly commit to doing something that may cost social capital or is difficult to follow through with for other reasons.
 Illusory low-probability commitments that one would not actually follow through if the dice comes “6” five times in a row weaken or even destroy the gains from trade one in expectation receives from this aspect of MSR.
-Proper introspection and very high levels of rationality become important for not shooting oneself into the foot when attempting to get MSR implications right.
+Proper introspection and very high levels of commitment to one's chosen CH become important for not shooting oneself into the foot when attempting to get MSR implications right.

-Having said that, it seems to me also that exploiting comparative advantages can produce particularly large gains from trade, and that getting things right enough should be well within what we can expect careful rationalists to manage.
-While it would seem incredibly low with regard to tractability to attempt estimate one’s comparative advantage at benefitting a particular value system when compared to agents in unknown parts of the multiverse, what looks fairly tractable is evaluating one’s comparative advantage at something compared to other people on earth.
-Following a CH that models comparative advantages in comparison to other rationalists or effective altruists, for instance, would seem to be a pretty good start and likely better than a status quo of not considering comparative advantages at all.
+Having said that, it seems to me also that exploiting comparative advantages can produce particularly large gains from trade, and that getting things right enough might be within what we can expect careful reasoners to manage.
+While it would seem incredibly intractable to attempt estimate one’s comparative advantage at benefitting a particular value system when compared to agents in unknown parts of the multiverse, what looks fairly tractable by contrast (and is similarly impactful overall) is evaluating one’s comparative advantage compared to other people on earth.
+Following a CH that models comparative advantages among people on earth would be a pretty good start and likely better than a status quo of not considering comparative advantages at all.